How Much Does Equity Release Cost In 2026

 How much does it cost to ‘arrange’ equity release?

 By year five, an initial £10,000 equity release plan would have climbed to a balance of £12,461.82.
-As you can see, from the initial interest of £450 in the first year, over five years, that increases to £2,461.82 in interest charges.
+As you can see, from the initial interest of £450 in the first year, the total interest charges over five years increase to £2,461.82.

 Other Pages Related To This Subject